kennism/homelab/tkgm/azure/README.md

 Delete the *workload* cluster using the following command

-`tanzu cluster delete mkennis-azure-tkg-workload -v 9`
+`tanzu cluster delete tkg154-azure-work -v 9`

 The command returns the prompt immediately, deletion of the *workload* cluster takes place in the backgroud and can be monitored using